Sorry, you need to enable JavaScript to visit this website.

 Seminars & classes

-The Department runs a Skills and Research Training Programme over the first two terms for first-year PhD students (approx. 16 hours in the first year).
-There is also a programme of training sessions for third-year PhD students (approx. seven hours).
-There are also more specialist classes offered within the University that can be attended as required, eg those organised by the Climate, Life and Earth Doctoral Training Programme (up to approx. 20 hours).
+The department runs a Skills and Research Training Programme over the first two terms for first-year PhD students.
+There is also a programme of training sessions for third-year PhD students.
+More specialist classes are offered within the University that can be attended as required, e.g., those organised by the Climate, Life, and Earth Doctoral Training Programme.
 The majority of second-year students do fieldwork outside Cambridge.

-The Institute runs a Seminar series in both the Social Sciences and the Physical Sciences, with invited speakers from outside, which PhD students are encouraged to attend.
-The Department also runs several reading groups, and research seminar programmes with invited speakers from outside, which students are also strongly encouraged to attend as relevant.
+The Institute runs a seminar series in both the social sciences and the physical sciences, with invited external speakers, which PhD students are encouraged to attend.
+The department also runs several reading groups, and research seminar programmes with invited speakers from outside, which students are also strongly encouraged to attend as relevant.

 Posters and Presentations